algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 You can find the `httplib` library [here](https://github.com/yhirose/cpp-httplib)

+This library is lightweight, efficient, and easy to integrate into the project.
+It allows us to create a REST API quickly and handle HTTP requests and responses with ease.

 ### REST API

 The REST API, or Representational State Transfer Application Programming Interface, is a set of rules and conventions for building and interacting with web services.
 It is based on the principles of REST, a style of software architecture that defines a set of constraints for creating scalable and reliable web services.